The Future of Liberty

 David Keene (00:11:12):

-Yes, we live in a different world than we moved in back then.
+Yes, we live in a different world than we did back then.

 Mitch Daniels (00:11:14):

-But Pat Buchanan is someone who was personally, I think liked by folks who completely disagreed with him.
-I sat next to him for three years in another administration, an incredibly engaging guy, but so here's my question.
-Was Pat Buchanan all those years ago a precursor or a forerunner of the Republican Party that or the dominant strain, let's say in the Republican party today, or are those two phenomena disconnected?
+Pat Buchanan is someone who was personally, I think, liked by folks who completely disagreed with him.
+I sat next to him for three years in another administration, an incredibly engaging guy.
+So here's my question.
+Was Pat Buchanan all those years ago a precursor or a forerunner of the Republican Party or the dominant strain, let's say in the Republican party today, or are those two phenomena disconnected?

 David Keene (00:11:47):

-They're not totally disconnected because in many ways he was echoing the sort of cultural that that's much more prevalent in the party today than it was then.
-It's interesting because in the years that I ran the ACU and the Conservative Political Action Conference, we each year took a survey of the people that were attending and it got attention because there was a straw poll, but that's not why we took it.
-We were asking questions to find out what was their base belief.
-And it broke down.
-As we talked earlier about fusionism, it broke down into economic conservatives, defense, anti-communist conservatives at the time.
-And what we then called traditional conservatives would be social conservatives
+They're not totally disconnected because in many ways he was echoing the sort of cultural populism that’s much more prevalent in the party today than it was then.
+It's interesting because in the years that I ran the ACU and the Conservative Political Action Conference, we each year took a survey of the people that were attending and it got attention because there was a straw poll, but that’s not why we took it.
+We were asking questions to find out what was their base belief and it broke down.
+As we talked earlier about fusionism, it broke down into economic conservatives, defense anti-communist conservatives at the time, and what we then called traditional conservatives would be social conservatives.

 (00:12:33):

-And the issues that dominated the news changed over time.
-Sometimes it was like abortion or this or that and taxes or that.
-But all through those years, economic conservatism was the major strain.
+The issues that dominated the news changed over time.
+Sometimes it was abortion, or taxes or etc, but all through those years, economic conservatism was the major strain.
 It was always in first place.
 And then defense and the social issues were in that rank and it never changed.
-The superficial storms could change what these people were talking about and what issues they were engaging in for political reasons change, but their basic beliefs didn't in that whole time.
+The superficial storms could change what these people were talking about and what issues they were engaging in for political reasons, but their basic beliefs didn't change that whole time.
 I am not sure that they've changed that much since then.
-The party, the Republican party and the conservative movement has gone through many adjustments over that period of time.
-We talk now or critics talk about how populism is something bad and new Reagan was populist.
-I mean, that's part of what conservatism was.
+The Republican party and the conservative movement went through many adjustments over that period of time.
+Critics talk about how populism is something bad and new.
+Reagan was populist.
+I mean, that’s part of what conservatism was.
 Buckley had famously said he'd rather be governed by the first thousand people in the Boston phone book than by the faculty of Harvard.
-That's a populous kind of sentiment.
-But Pat brought those issues to the fore more than a lot of others had and really does provide some sort of a bridge there.
+That's a populist kind of sentiment.
+Pat brought those issues to the forefront more than a lot of others had and really did provide some sort of a bridge there.

 Mitch Daniels (00:13:59):

-Some have suggested over time that those who were advocates of unfettered economic, let's say free market economics, were not sensitive enough to the effects it can have that economic dynamism can have on communities and on culture.
-And in a way, I think Pat sensed and was giving early expression to that.
+Some have suggested over time that those who were advocates of free market economics, were not sensitive enough to the effects that economic dynamism can have on communities and on culture.
+And in a way, I think Pat sensed that and was giving early expression to it.

 David Keene (00:14:30):

-Because Pat was a native of Washington, his foreign policy, he lived, he lived on an Irish block, and if you were Italian or black or whatever, you didn't go on that block and he looked at the world the same way and you got along with other people but had your own tribe basically.
-But that's all been sort of put in and mixed in to the movement.
-And we've gone through various changes and you have to adjust to the people that are constituents.
-We see this today.
-One of the problems in today's politics is that the two parties over the course of the last decade and a half have switched constituencies.
+Pat was a native of Washington.
+He lived on an Irish block, and if you were Italian or Black or whatever, you didn’t go on that block.
+He tended to look at the world the same way, you got along with other people, but you basically had your own tribe.
+But that’s all been sort of put in and mixed into the movement.
+And over time, we’ve gone through various changes, and you have to adjust to the people who are your constituents.
+We can still see this today.
+One of the problems in today’s politics is that the two parties, over the course of the last decade and a half, have switched constituencies.

 Mitch Daniels (00:15:24):

 It's an amazing thing, isn't it?
-You and I can can't think of a counterpart to it other than the switch of the south back in the late sixties and seventies.
+You and I can't think of a counterpart to it other than the switch of the south, back in the late sixties and seventies.

 David Keene (00:15:37):